Turkey, TRNC reject European Parliament resolution on Varosha, Cyprus

 The TRNC also criticized Europe for adopting a biased stance and ignoring the existence of the Turkish Cypriots on the island.

-The abandoned town of Varosha in Gazimagusa, also known as Famagusta, was partially reopened for public use on Oct.
-8.

-Varosha had been a ghost town to which entry was forbidden except for Turkish army personnel stationed in the TRNC.
+Varosha was a famous resort region in the island of Cyprus that boasted a capacity of 10,000 beds across more than 100 hotels; however, it has been closed since 1974.
+That same year, Turkish military forces intervened on the island following a Greek-inspired coup.

+The coup was the result of decadelong interethnic violence and terrorism targeting Turkish Cypriots, who were forced to live in enclaves when Greek Cypriots unilaterally changed the constitution in 1963 and stripped the island's Turks of their political rights.

-Cyprus has been divided into the TRNC in the north and the Greek Cypriot administration in the south since a 1974 military coup aiming to annex Cyprus to Greece was halted.
-Turkey's military intervention as a guarantor power in 1974 put an end to years of persecution and violence against Turkish Cypriots by ultranationalist Greek Cypriots.
+Cyprus has been divided into the TRNC in the north and the Greek Cypriot administration in the south since a 1974 military coup aiming to annex Cyprus to Greece.

+Turkey's military intervention as a guarantor power in 1974 put an end to years of persecution and violence against Turkish Cypriots by ultra-nationalist Greek Cypriots.

+The TRNC was established in 1983 on the northern tier of the island and is only recognized by Turkey.
+The country has faced an ongoing embargo on commerce, transportation and culture ever since.

 Please click to read our informative text prepared pursuant to the Law on the Protection of Personal Data No. 6698 and to get information about the cookies used on our website in accordance with the relevant legislation.